Gopher Control

 What Are Gophers?

-• Gophers are destructive pests with a habit for digging underground tunnels, creating ugly dirt mounds, and destroying crops and desired vegetation.
+• Gophers are destructive pests who habitually dig underground tunnels, create ugly dirt mounds, and destroy crops and desired vegetation.

-• Gophers are around 4 to 12 inches long and their bodies were constructed to make it easy to burrow into the ground.
-They have powerful limbs, sharp claws, and sensitive facial whiskers to help them to thrive underground.
+• Gophers are 4 to 12 inches long, and their bodies were constructed to make it easy for them to burrow into the ground.
+They have powerful limbs, sharp claws, and sensitive facial whiskers to help them thrive underground.

 How To Get Rid of Gophers From Your Yard

-• The best way to kill Gophers is by applying Gopher Bait 50.
-Locate active tunnels and apply the bait to holes made along the tunnel at a rate of 1 teaspoon per hole.
+• The best way to kill gophers is to apply Gopher Bait 50.
+Locate active tunnels and apply the bait to holes made along them at a rate of 1 teaspoon per hole.

-• The application of Gopher Bait 50 should be made every 100 feet for the best results.
+• Gopher Bait 50 should be applied every 100 feet for the best results.

 Preventing Gopher Reinfestation

-• Prevent future invasions of Gophers by building mesh fences and making your property unappealing by limiting the amount of vegetables you are growing.
+• Prevent future invasions of gophers by building mesh fences and making your property unappealing by limiting the amount of vegetables you grow.

-• Some non-lethal forms of deterring Gophers from the area are the use of mothballs or Animal Stopper Granular Repellent.
-Apply these inside active mounds or strategically place them in areas where you do not want Gophers to be to ward them off.
+• One non-lethal form of deterring gophers from the area is Animal Stopper Granular Repellent.
+Apply in areas you do not want gophers to be to ward off them.

 Questions and Answers